kengibson1111/go-stdlib/README.md

 * counter (CTR) - this looks a lot like CFB - one bit at a time, the XOR'ing.
 The CTR can use an IV as a nonce, but also uses an internal counter.
 And it does not appear that padding to the block size is required.
+* output feedback (OFB) - this is like CFB, but the difference is that the resulting encrypted block is not the ciphertext.
+It is the output of the XOR.
+So there are no chaining dependencies.
+And with no chaining dependencies, it is like CTR since OFB can be used for encryption and decryption.

 Samples: